Overview

 -

-bkper-node - The Node.js command line tool we use to help manage Apps and Bots
+bkper-cli - The command line tool we use to help manage Apps and Bots and to start the MCP server to support AI assistants and agents to interact with your Bkper books.

 -